Minnesota Ask A Geologist

 - Your name

-- Geographic location pertaining to your inquiry (if applicable) - This can be a specific or general location (for example, a nearby city or the name of the county).
+- Geographic location pertaining to your inquiry (if applicable) - This can be a specific or general location in Minnesota (for example, a nearby city or the name of the county).
 This information helps our geologists key in on the particular geology for that local area, and can help them better provide answers.

 - Message details - As many details about your specific question that you are willing to provide.